aidanmelen/awscli_bastion/README.rst

 Set the mfa serial number::

     $ bastion set-mfa-serial
-    Setting the 'mfa_set' attribute for the 'bastion-sts' profile.
+    Setting the 'mfa_serial' attribute for the 'bastion-sts' profile.

 Reset the bastion credentials cache::